jepler/furss/README.md

 Fix Up RSS (and atom) fixes rss feeds without full text.

-It works by taking a feed URL and an XPATH expression to extract the full text.
-For each article in the feed, it fetches the pointed-to article, does the XPATH extraction, and packages the result as the new feed.
+It works by taking a feed URL and one or more XPATH expressions to extract the full text.
+For each article in the feed, it fetches the pointed-to article, does the XPATH extractions, and packages the result as the new feed.

 # Requirements